Modular categories are not determined by their modular data: Preliminaries

-The group-theoretical fusion categories $\C(G,H,\omega,\mu)$ are exactly the categories that are categorically (or weakly) Morita equivalent to the pointed fusion category $\Vect_G^\omega$, see \cite{MR1976459}, and \cite{MR3077244} for an overview.
 Two fusion categories are categorically Morita equivalent if and only if their Drinfeld centers are equivalent braided monoidal categories \cite{MR2183279}.
-The Drinfeld center of $\Vect_G^\omega$ is equivalent to the module category of the twisted Drinfeld double $D_\omega(G)$ introduced in \cite{MR1128130}; the modular data of these modular category is the focus of \cite{MR1770077}.
+The Drinfeld center of $\Vect_G^\omega$ is equivalent to the module category of the twisted Drinfeld double $D_\omega(G)$ introduced in \cite{MR1128130}; the modular data of these modular categories is the focus of \cite{MR1770077}.